 Businesses use activity statements to report and pay a number of tax obligations, including GST, pay as you go (PAYG) instalments, PAYG withholding and fringe benefits tax.
 Non-business taxpayers who need to pay quarterly PAYG instalments also use activity statements.

-Activity statements are personalised to each business or individual to support reporting against identified obligations.
+Activity statements are personalised to each taxpayer to support reporting against identified obligations.